celigo/integrator-api-docs/readme.md

 ### Usage

-Usage records track the amount of time integrations are actively running on the integrator.io platform.
+Usage records track the amount of time your custom integrations are actively running on the integrator.io platform.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/usage.md) for more info regarding the usage resource type and all its related API endpoints.